Prostate cancer is rated second on the list of the most common cancers that develop in male patients.

 Major players in the market all focus on the use of pharmaceuticals to treat prostate cancer and related complications in male patients.

-Thus, doctors may prefer a biopsy due to the role and impact that the pharmaceutical industry has in modern-day medicine.
+Hence, some doctors may opt for a biopsy due to the influence and involvement of the pharmaceutical industry in contemporary medicine.

 When you undergo a prostate biopsy, it’s important to know the risks so you can make an informed decision.